Tencent/spring-cloud-tencent/.github/PULL_REQUEST_TEMPLATE.md

 ## Describe what this PR does for and how you did.

-## Does this PR be associated with issue?
-If so, please adding the issue link below.
+## Adding the issue link (#xxx) if possible.

 ## Note

-### Checklist
+## Checklist

-- [ ] Code compiles correctly
-- [ ] Create at least one junit test if possible
+- [ ] Add copyright holder at the beginning of .class file if it is new.
+- [ ] Add information of this PR to CHANGELOG.md in root of project.
-- [ ] All tests passing
+- [ ] All junit tests passing.
+- [ ] Coverage from `Codecov Report` should not decrease.

+## Checklist (Optional)

-- [ ] Extend documentation if necessary
+- [ ] Will Pull Request to branch of 2020.0 and hoxton.
-- [ ] Add myself / the copyright holder to the AUTHORS file
+- [ ] Add documentation in javadoc in code or comment below the PR if necessary.